 Vegetable Barge at Ponte dei Pugni

 Venice is of course famous for its gondolas and other forms of water transport, but one of its most eclectic sights is the vegetable barge at Ponte dei Pugni in the picturesque Dorsoduro district.
 Known as the “bridge of fists”, it was apparently a place for settling scores with your rivals ;-).
 These days, it’s a photogenic place to stock up on fresh vegetables, herbs and flowers.

 As this guide has been all about “off the beaten path Venice”, we thought it fitting to include a hotel that’s a real hidden gem.
 Palazzo Venart is one of the very rare hotels in Venice to have a garden overlooking the Grand Canal, and is decorated with sumptuous antiques.
 A fitting place from which to explore the lesser known parts of this charming city, as well as the famous sights, of course!

 I’m rather proud of Paul’s first time-lapse video, showing the gondolas and boats whizzing past Palazzo Venart – what do you think?

 We hope that you’ve enjoyed reading our off the beaten path Venice guide, and do let us know if you have any tips that we should add to the list!
+Be sure to check out our guide to the best Venice hidden gems too.
 Which is your favourite attraction featured here?